yourpandaboy/yourpandaboy/README.md

 ![I am a designer, developer, content creator and a teacher!](https://github.com/yourpandaboy/yourpandaboy/blob/main/bannersm.png)

 # Hi there 👋, I'm Norty. 🤗
-I am passionate about Data and Mobile development with background in the Medical and Education fields.
+I am passionate about Data and Mobile development with background in the Medical and Education fields. </br>
-Currently working as a Software Engineer.
+Currently working as a Software Engineer.</br>
 I value teamwork and communication!
 Always down to grab some coffee!☕️ </br>
 I am currently working on a charity project to help people in emerging countries to find jobs.
 </br>